 The rise in mobile phone usage has meant that use of landlines has decreased.
 In fact, many people now no longer require a landline or traditional home broadband package at all.
 This is leading people to consider options such as cable and mobile broadband.

-Cable broadband is available from fibre-optic broadband providers Virgin Media, Plusnet, TalkTalk, Sky and John Lewis, as well as BT's Infinity service.
-Cable broadband is similar to ADSL broadband but is delivered through fibre-optic cables instead of BT telephone lines.
-Cable broadband is also much faster than ADSL broadband and provides UK subscribers with speeds of up to 330Mbps, depending upon location.
+Cable broadband is available from fibre-optic broadband providers Virgin Media, BT, Plusnet, TalkTalk, Sky and John Lewis.
+Cable broadband is similar to ADSL broadband but is delivered through fibre-optic cables instead of telephone lines.
+Cable broadband is also much faster than ADSL broadband and provides UK subscribers with average speeds as high as 900Mbps, depending upon location.

 Compare cable broadband packages on our fibre-optic broadband comparison site.

 Mobile broadband packages run on 3G and 4G mobile phone networks and therefore do not need a landline.
 Mobile broadband is perhaps best suited to people looking for greater flexibility in their communications and who need to get online while they're on the move.

 4G is a newer mobile broadband technology and offers connection speeds up to five times faster than 3G; however, while 4G coverage has increased, it isn't as readily available as 3G network signals.